Sheryl Sandberg and the Crackling Hellfire of Corporate America

 Time Inc., as it turned out.
 It was a purely meretricious transaction, but I didn’t phone it in.
 I did the honorable thing and read the book closely.
 Almost immediately I saw that its main problem wasn’t the children.
 This was a book about how women in corporate America could—and should—strive to get the most money and the most power.
 But where should they seek such power?
 In the crackling hellfire of C-suite America.

 Sandberg invoked the name Goldman Sachs multiple times—in a good way.
 Mind you, this book was published five years after that despicable outfit played a major role in almost bankrupting the country.
 She tells us it was a “seismic event” when, in the late ’90s, Goldman Sachs made a woman named Amy Goodfriend head of its U.S. derivatives team; she stayed at the company until 2001.
 “Amy’s a bitch, but an honest bitch,” one man said about her.
-If I ever write one of these books I’ll call it A Few Honest Bitches, and explain that if we can get the right kind of women inside these places, we might be able to burn them down.
+If I ever write one of these books, I’ll call it A Few Honest Bitches, and explain that if we can get the right kind of women inside these places, we might be able to burn them down.

 Why were the progressive worlds of publishing and journalism embracing this junk as some kind of giant step toward equality?
 It will surely go down in history as one of white feminism’s greatest achievements.